 Electrolyte stratification

-Electrolyte stratification may occur in lead-acid batteries.
-In vented lead-acid batteries, electrolyte stratification can be avoided by electrolyte agitation or periodic boost charging whilst in service and in VRLA batteries by operating them according to the manufacturer’s instructions.
+Electrolyte stratification may occur in flooded lead-acid batteries.
+In these batteries, electrolyte stratification can be avoided by electrolyte agitation or periodic boost charging whilst in service and in VRLA batteries by operating them according to the manufacturer’s instructions.

 Transportation

-Batteries are often operated in inaccessible AtoN sites, cliff tops and islands being two obvious examples and there may be no proper road access to the site.
-Batteries for PV application should be designed to withstand mechanical stresses during normal transportation and rough handling.

-Batteries may therefore be subjected to a degree of rough handling on their journey and thus suitable packing to protect the batteries must be used during transportation.
+Batteries are often operated in AtoN sites, with challenging or limited access.
+Any selected batteries should be designed to withstand mechanical stresses during normal transportation and rough handling.
+Suitable packing to protect the batteries must be used during transportation.

-Transportation to the aid site can be accomplished in the original shipping container to afford protection.
-Care must be exercised to avoid extensive vibration, which may cause damage to the cells.
-Manhandling over difficult terrain may lead to damage, especially to wet cells with plastic cases.
-Additional packing or protection may be required for off road conditions.

-Transportation by helicopter as underslung loads is a viable alternative as long as the descent is controlled to prevent swinging into an immovable object, with the subsequent destruction of the cell and pollution of the eventual landing place with electrolyte.
-Primary batteries should be transported dry, with addition of water at the aid site, if possible.
-Secondary batteries may also be transported dry and filled with electrolyte and charged in accordance with the manufacturer’s recommendations on site.
+Some batteries may be transported dry and filled with electrolyte and charged in accordance with the manufacturer’s recommendations on site.

+When transporting any battery there may be restrictions or regulations that need to be complied with.
+Examples of these are dangerous goods by air, by road and marine transportation restrictions.

+Weight

+Weight is an import consideration when selecting the type of battery to ensure suitable safe handling procedures are followed.
+Selection, design and placement of batteries in supporting structures need to consider the weight to ensure safe operation.

 Storage

-Manufacturers can provide recommendations for storage.
+Manufacturers can provide recommendations for safe storage.

-Filled and charged batteries require periodic recharging.
-The battery manufacturer should provide instructions concerning intervals and methods of recharge.
+Some batteries may require periodic recharge in line with manufacturer’s instruction.

 A loss of capacity may result from exposure of a battery to high temperature and humidity during storage.
-The temperature of a battery stored in a container in direct sunlight, can rise to 60 °C or more in daytime.

 Operating temperature